a-am/jQuery-GetTweets/Readme.md

 ##Requirements
 *   jQuery 1.4.2 or newer.
-*   All modern browsers are supported, as well as IE 6 and newer.
+*   All modern browsers are supported, as well as IE7 and newer.

 ##Getting Started
 To start make sure both [jQuery](http://jquery.com) and GetTweets are included in your html.